Progress & Milestones

 Partnership network established with farmers in Oltenia region

 To ensure a stable feedstock supply for the sunliquid® plant, Clariant’s main objective is to build long-term relationships with farmers in the Oltenia region (southwest Romania).
 Since 2017, a dedicated feedstock crew has established long-term contracts with over 200 farmers to acquire agricultural residues for the plant.
 With these partnership contracts concluded so far, Clariant has already secured the majority of the raw material needed for the sunliquid® plant in Podari.
 In 2018 over 3 000 tons of wheat straw were harvested.
 In 2019, over 20 000 tons of straw were harvested in order to test and adjust supply chain performance.
 The trials were centered on efficient straw collection, transportation, and storage.
 The ramp-up of the supply chain will continue to work toward more than 250 000 tons for full-scale plant capacity.
 As of 2019, a digital application that supports supply chain operations with regard to coordinating, managing, and monitoring straw harvest operations has been established.
 In addition, network systems for straw storage and just-in-time delivery were implemented.

 Licensing the sunliquid® technology continues

 Clariant licenses its sunliquid® technology platform globally.
-So far, four license agreements have been executed with renowned industry players in China, Poland, Bulgaria and Slovakia.The first license agreement on Clariant’s innovative sunliquid® technology was signed in 2017.
+So far, five license agreements have been executed with renowned industry players in China, Poland, Bulgaria and Slovakia.The first license agreement on Clariant’s innovative sunliquid® technology was signed in 2017.
 This continued interest is a major step towards the commercialization of the sunliquid® technology for advanced biofuels on a global scale.